UPPMAX/uppmax_intro_python/docs/morning_session/exercise.md

             5.0
             ```

     3. Assign to variable `7assignment` the string `"black magic"`.
-Don’t forget to
+       Don't forget to
        put the string in quotation marks (" ").